Jeroen Krabbé

-Jeroen Aart Krabbé ([jəˈrun ˈaːrt krɑˈbeː]; born 5 December 1944) is a Dutch actor and film director with a successful career in both Dutch and English-language films.
+Jeroen Aart Krabbé ([jəˈrun ˈaːrt krɑˈbeː]; born 5 December 1944) is a Dutch actor, film director and painter with a successful career in both Dutch- and English-language films.
 He is best known to international audiences for his leading roles in the Paul Verhoeven films Soldier of Orange (1977) and The Fourth Man (1983), for playing the villain General Georgi Koskov in the James Bond film The Living Daylights (1987) and his parts in The Prince of Tides (1991), The Fugitive (1993), and Immortal Beloved (1994).
 His 1998 directorial debut, Left Luggage, was nominated for the Golden Bear at the 49th Berlin International Film Festival.

 Early life

 Krabbé was born into an artistic family in Amsterdam.
 Both his father, Maarten Krabbé, and grandfather Hendrik Maarten Krabbé were well-known painters, and his mother Margreet (née Reiss; 1914–2002), was a film translator.
 His brother, Tim, is a writer and top-level chess player, and his half-brother, Mirko, is an artist.
 Only later in life did he learn that his mother was Jewish and that her family had been killed during the Holocaust.